API & Integrations - Microsoft Attack Simulation Integration

 • Data Scope: Only events generated after activation are ingested.
 Historical data is not imported, ensuring existing user risk scores remain unaffected.

-• Accessibility: Available to all Mimecast Email Security Cloud Gateway customers using the Human Risk Command Center, not limited to Mimecast Engage users.
+• Accessibility: Available to all Mimecast Email Security - MX customers using the Human Risk Command Center, not limited to Mimecast Engage users.

 • Deployment Time: Configuration can be completed within minutes, but it may take up to 24 hours for new phishing-related scores to appear in the Human Risk Command Center Dashboard.